arista-channel/acws/README.md

 4. Make your changes and push to your branch

+    ```bash
+    git add --all
+    git commit -m "Funny commit message"
+    git push
+    ```

+5. If pre-commit catches any errors, fix the errors to commit.
+Some formatting fixes are done for you and must be re-committed

+    ```bash
+    git commit -am "Funny commit message"
+    git push
+    ```

-5. Finally, open a PR on GitHub and notify the maintainers
+6. Finally, open a PR on GitHub and notify the maintainers

 ## Maintainers